kmwallio/ThiefMD/docs/index.md

 [Download the latest release](https://github.com/kmwallio/ThiefMD/releases).

-Want to check and build the source?
+Want to check out and build the source?
 [Instructions are on GitHub](https://github.com/kmwallio/ThiefMD).
 It's built with Vala and GTK.
 There's no plans on porting to Mac or Windows.
 On Mac, we recommend [Ulysses](https://ulysses.app).
 On Windows, we recommend [Typora](https://typora.io).

 <img src="images/brooke-cagle-happy-people.jpg" />